0RuiqiYang0/ATHENApt/README.md

 Usage: `plot_lines.py <data_files> <x_names> <y_names> <output_file> [<options>]`

+Arguments introduction can be find at <a href="https://github.com/PrincetonUniversity/athena/wiki/Plotting-Scripts#plot_slicepy">athena++ plotting scripts</a>

 Additional arguments to the original scripts:

 `-fig_width`: width of the figure in inches